-Living the minimalist lifestyle and minimalism its self is growing in popularity.
-As a result, more and more people are looking into how to become a minimalist.
+Living the minimalist lifestyle and minimalism itself is growing in popularity.
+As a result, more and more people are looking into how to become minimalists.

-The romantic view of minimalism can be very different than how becoming a minimalist and living a minimalist lifestyle really is.
+The romantic view of minimalism can be very different from how becoming a minimalist and living a minimalist lifestyle really is.

 The problem occurs for many people when they realize there are no set rules.
 Minimalism can be very different from individual to individual.
 It boils down to living a minimalist philosophy that works for each individual.

 Minimalism is something people might strive for, but they don’t know where to start.
 Here are ways to mentally prepare to become a minimalist in today’s world.